MIC-DKFZ/semantic_segmentation/config/Readme.md

-## OmegaConf
+## OmegaConf in a Nutshell
-Hydra uses the package [OmegaConf](https://omegaconf.readthedocs.io/en/2.1_branch/) to handle .yaml files.
+Hydra uses the package [OmegaConf](https://omegaconf.readthedocs.io/en/2.1_branch/) to handle *.yaml* files.
 A introudcution to yaml is give below.
-OnegaConf gives a lot of possibilities to work with yaml files, but since hydra manages this for you in the backround you do not need much of it for a basic use.
+OnegaConf gives a lot of possibilities to work with yaml files, but since hydra manages this for you in the background you do not need much of it for a basic use.
 If you need further functionality, for example if you manually want to load or save files look at the official [OmegaConf docs](https://omegaconf.readthedocs.io/en/2.1_branch/).
 The **Access and Manipulation** of the cfg in python is straight forward: